gartens/amivapi/docs/User_Guide.md

         'email': "mymail@myprovider.ch",
     }

-You will receive a 202 Acepted.
+You will receive a 202 Accepted.
 This means that the signup is not valid yet, but the server has received valid data and the user can confirm the signup by clicking on a link in an email.
 The User-ID '-1' stands for the anonymous user.

 ##Email Forwards